yuvika022/100DaysOfCode-2025/DSA/instructions.md

 We are excited to announce that the **"21 Days of Code"** event is starting from 16/06/2025 at **12 PM**!
 This is a fantastic opportunity to hone your coding skills and collaborate with fellow participants.
 Here's how it will work:

-## Event Start:
+## Event Start:-
-- The first question will be posted today at **12 PM**.
+- Each day, three new question will be provided at the same time in the `README` of the GitHub repository.
-- Each day, a new question will be provided at the same time in the `README` of the GitHub repository.
+- The questions will be updated at **12 PM**.

 ## Repository Setup: